finos/common-cloud-controls/docs/governance/community-guidelines/content-standards-and-practices/control-definitions.md

 ### Common Control References

 When documenting controls for a service category, begin by reviewing the existing [common controls].
-In the event that a common control applies to this category, you may reference it from your document by adding its ID to the list `common-controls` at the top level of the controls document.
+In the event that a common control applies to this category, you may reference it from your document by adding its ID to the list `common_controls` at the top level of the controls document.

 In the event that a common entry does not exist for this control, consider whether the control will apply to at least three other service categories.
 Or, look for a place where an existing _specific control_ can be genericized and moved to the _common controls_.
-After adding the new control definition to [common controls], add its ID in `common-controls`.
+After adding the new control definition to [common controls], add its ID in `common_controls`.

 If a control is unique to this service category, add the full control definition within the `specific-controls` value in the controls document for this service category.